The hyperlinked article titles will bring you to the most up-to-date (and, hopefully, correct) versions of each paper.

 During my time at UNC, I completed a Ph.D. dissertation under Dr. Jason Metcalfe.
 In my dissertation research, I studied local energy estimates for damped wave equations on asymptotically flat space-times, with the goal of establishing local energy decay.
 Local energy decay is a particularly powerful measure of dispersion which implies that the energy of a wave must decay over time within any bounded region in space.
 It is provably unavailable for non-damped waves on space-times with trapping, which contain places where waves (and their energy) must live for an infinite amount of time.
 Examples of space-times with trapping are black holes.
 Black holes possess a region called the photon sphere where light is trapped forever, stuck sitting between the region where it can escape the enormous gravitational effect of the black hole and the region where it succumbs to this pull and is torn into the black hole (the latter region is called the event horizon).
 Such a phenomenon makes genuine energy decay for non-damped waves impossible within this region.

 To that end, we consider the related problem of analyzing local energy decay of damped waves on backgrounds that allow for trapping.
 Damping creates energy dissipation, and we enforce a condition called geometric control which stipulates that all trapped trajectories must encounter the region where the damping takes effect.
-Since local energy decay is known for waves non-trapping space-times, the hope is that the aforementioned modifications allow us to enforce decay in the trapped region – the only place where issues occur.
+Since local energy decay is known for waves on non-trapping space-times, the hope is that the aforementioned modifications allow us to enforce decay in the trapped region – the only place where issues occur (and, indeed, this is the content of my dissertation).
 This involves utilizing tools from spectral theory, microlocal analysis, and classical PDE theory (e.g. elliptic theory).

 An example of geometric control on a trapped set (blue-shaded region represents the support of the damping in phase space)